habeeb-salami/qoguePay/README.md

 # qoguePay

-QoguePay is an eWallet Solution
+QoguePay is an eWallet Solution like Opay and Paypal